salivacroquet/project3/README.txt

 Additional features that you implemented (if applicable):

-We implemented three helper functions.
+We implemented two helper functions.
 One helper function found in both Classes checks if the list is sorted (checkSort).
 The other helper function resizes the array if it becomes full (resize).
-The last adds an other list to this list (add).

 Any known bugs or defects in the program:
 INCOMPLETE